hashicorp/consul/README.md

 Currently CoreDNS is able to:

-* Serve zone data from a file, both DNSSEC (NSEC only atm) and DNS is supported.
-Delegation are *not* supported as yet.
+* Serve zone data from a file, both DNSSEC (NSEC only) and DNS is supported.
 * Retrieve zone data from primaries, i.e. act as a secondary server.
+* Loadbalancing of responses.
 * Allow for zone transfers, i.e. act as a primary server.
-* Use Etcd as a backend, i.e. a 92% replacement for [SkyDNS](https://github.com/skynetservices/skydns).
+* Use etcd as a backend, i.e. a 94.5% replacement for [SkyDNS](https://github.com/skynetservices/skydns).
 * Serve as a proxy to forward queries to some other (recursive) nameserver.
 * Rewrite queries (both qtype, qclass and qname).
 * Provide metrics (by using Prometheus).
 * Provide Logging.
-* Provide load-balancing of returned responses.
+* Provide load-balancing (A/AAAA shuffling) of returned responses.
 * Has support for the CH class: `version.bind` and friends.

-There are corner cases not implemented and a few [issues](https://github.com/miekg/coredns/issues).
+There are still few [issues](https://github.com/miekg/coredns/issues), and work is ongoing on making things fast and reduce the memory usage.

-But all in all, CoreDNS should already be able to provide you with enough functionality to replace parts of BIND9, Knot, NSD or PowerDNS.
+All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND9, Knot, NSD or PowerDNS.

-However CoreDNS is still in the early stages of development.
-For now most documentation is in the source and some blog articles can be [found here](https://miek.nl/tags/coredns/).
+Most documentation is in the source and some blog articles can be [found here](https://miek.nl/tags/coredns/).
 If you do want to use CoreDNS in production, please let us know and how we can help.

 <https://caddyserver.com/> is also full of examples on how to structure a Corefile (renamed from
 Caddyfile when I forked it).